-Article 30# Exemptions
+Article 33# Exemptions

-- 1. At the request of an interested party, the Examination Board ESL may grant an exemption from sitting an interim examination of a unit, if the cumulative assessment/part of the cumulative assessment of one of the faculties of ESL, another university or school of higher professional education justifies the requested exemption. - 2.
-The request for an exemption for each unit must be accompanied by: - certified copies of diplomas and lists of marks - all documents necessary to assess the requested exemption, e.g. bibliographies, course guide description and syllabi - a quantitative indication of previous study loads - a statement with regard to an exemption previously granted to the exam candidate for one or more interim examinations - a statement with regard to the academic phase and the year in which the interim examination was sat. - 3.
+- 1. At the request of an interested party, the Examination Board ESL may grant an exemption from sitting an interim examination of a unit, if the cumulative assessment/part of the cumulative assessment of one of the faculties of ESL or another university justifies the requested exemption. - 2.
+The request for an exemption for each unit must be accompanied by: - certified copies of diplomas and lists of marks - all documents necessary to assess the requested exemption, e.g. bibliographies, course guide description and syllabi - a quantitative indication of previous study loads - a statement with regard to an exemption previously granted to the student for one or more interim examinations - a statement with regard to the academic phase and the year in which the interim examination was sat. - 3.
 An exemption will not be granted if the term of validity of a cumulative assessment unit has lapsed elsewhere. - 4.
 In principle, no partial exemptions for interim examinations will be granted.
-The Examination Board ESL may depart from this provision in the event of exceptional circumstances. - 5.
-If, during an academic year, a unit is governed by standard exemption regulations, these regulations will be published on ESL's website.
+The Examination Board ESL may depart from this provision on the basis of the hardship clause. - 5.
+If, during an academic year, a unit is governed by exemption regulations, these regulations will be published on ESL's website.
 Requests for a standard exemption have to be accompanied by a copy/certified copy of the diploma earned and additional evidence, such as a list of marks, indicating all the units of study passed and the date on which they were passed.
-If the exam candidate is requesting an exemption on the basis of results earned at an affiliated faculty in a period during which the exam candidate in question was excluded from interim examinations at his/her own faculty due to cheating, the exemption will not be granted. - 6.
-If the exam candidate requests an exemption on the grounds of the results he or she achieved at a sister faculty in a period when the respective student was excluded from taking interim examinations at his or her own faculty due to examination fraud, the exemption will not be granted. - 7.
-Each year, after considering the recommendations of the Examination Board ESL, the dean establishes a list of standard exemptions.
-This list is published on the ESL's website.
+If the student is requesting an exemption on the basis of results earned at an affiliated faculty in a period during which the student in question was excluded from interim examinations at his/her own faculty due to cheating, the exemption will not be granted. - 6.
+If the student requests an exemption on the grounds of the results he or she achieved at a sister faculty in a period when the respective student was excluded from taking interim examinations at his or her own faculty due to examination fraud, the exemption will not be granted.

-Article 31# Combination of LL.M. programme programs or specialisations
+Article 34# Combination of LL.M. programme programs or specialisations

-- 1. Exam candidates who want to combine the LL.M. programme with one of ESL Law's LL.M. programme programmes (except Criminology) receive, if they have already successfully completed the cumulative assessment of one of these LL.M. programme programmes: - exemption from the open elective subject of the LL.M. program, and in so far as the open elective unit is part of the program. - 2.
-Students who are admitted to the mr.drs. program as meant in article 18 (Additional student support for the mr.drs. programme) of this scheme and who have completed the bachelor of LL.M. program and the master in Economics will receive: - an exemption from the free elective component, insofar as this forms part of the master program. - 3.
+- 1. Students who want to combine the LL.M. programme with one of ESL Law's LL.M. programme programmes (except Criminology) receive, if they have already successfully completed the cumulative assessment of one of these LL.M. programme programmes: - exemption from the open elective subject of the LL.M. program, and in so far as the open elective unit is part of the program. - 2.
+Students who are admitted to the mr.drs. program as meant in article 18 (Additional student support for the mr.drs. programme) and students who are admitted to the Double Degree in Law & Business administration in article 19 (Additional student support Double Degree in Law & Business administration) of this scheme and who have completed the bachelor of LL.M. program and the master in Economics or Business administration will receive: - exemption from the free elective component, insofar as this forms part of the master program. - 3.
 The exemption requests must be made to the Examination Board ESL.